Vincent C. Alexander

 Charles M. Sparacio Professor of Law.
 B.A., Yale University (magna cum laude); J.D., St. John's University (cum laude); LL.M., J.S.D., Columbia University.

 Professor Alexander is a member of the Advisory Committee on Civil Practice to the Chief Administrative Judge of the State of New York.
 He has also served as a member of the New York City Mayor's Advisory Committee on the Judiciary and the Continuing Legal Education Board of the State of New York.
 He served as Interim Dean of the School of Law during the 1999-2000 academic year.
-The students of the Law School have named him "Professor of the Year" on eight occasions, most recently in 2016.
+The students of the Law School have named him "Professor of the Year" on nine occasions, most recently in 2016.
 For over 25 years years, Professor Alexander has been a national lecturer on Evidence for BAR BRI Bar Review.
 He and his wife Anne, also a St. John's law graduate, are the donors of the Alexander-Dillon Fire, Police and Military Scholarship, which provides scholarship assistance to St. John's law students who are veterans of, or whose parents are veterans of, the FDNY, NYPD or U.S. military.
 He was awarded the President's Medal of St. John's University in 2000; the St. John's Law Alumni Association's 2007 Dean John J. Murphy Award for Distinguished Service to the Public, the Profession and the Rule of Law; and in 2010, the University’s Pietas Medal “in celebration of his exemplary career and loyalty to alma mater.”